Posavina Canton: Politics and government

+Legislative branch

+Every four years, the citizens of Canton Posavina vote in general elections for a total of 21 deputies in the Assembly of Canton Posavina.

+The current composition of the cantonal assembly is:

+Government

+Based on the general elections, the current PK government is formed by a coalition between the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH) and the Social Democratic Party of Bosnia and Herzegovina (SDP BiH).

+The current PK government consists of the following ministries:

 Economy

 In the pre-war period, especially in the last ten years, the canton was one of the richest areas in Bosnia and Herzegovina.
 It is important in agriculture (Posavina is the largest granary in Bosnia and Herzegovina), economically (oil refinery in Bosanski Brod and Modriča, furniture, textiles, shoe factories, metal industry, chemical industry, etc.), river resources natural, forests, and the region is also known for the fact that many people did temporary jobs abroad.
 The area is oriented towards the West with convincing indicators of a very rapid integration into European cultural, economic and civilizational trends.

 Culture

 Sport

 HNK Orašje, the local football club from Orašje that won the Bosnia and Herzegovina Football Cup in the 2005–06 season.

 Religion

 The majority of its population professes Christianity, with the Catholic Church being the most important denomination within the population with 33,191 inhabitants in the Canton of Posavina (representing more than 77 percent of the population).
 The most significant non-Christian minority is made up of Muslims (8,341 inhabitants) and there are also other Christians such as members of the Serbian Orthodox Church (841 inhabitants).